A tutorial page created by Dr. Xiang-Jun Lu <firstname.lastname@example.org>

 Users can browse random samples of pre-calculated PDB entries.
 The number should be between 3 and 99, with a default of 12 entries (see below for an example).
 Simply click the 'Submit' button or an example link to see sample results.

 The atomic coordinate file must be in PDB or mmCIF format,

 .gz).
 One can

-either specify an URL to or select a coordinate
+either specify a URL to a coordinate file or select a

-file.
-Several common options are available to allow for
+local one to upload.
+Several common options are available